Table of Contents

 Formerly known as Ceylon, Sri Lanka is the world’s fourth-largest tea-producing country, with around 340,230 tons.
 The British introduced the crop in the 1860s to boost production and compete with China.

-Currently, one of the major exporters of Orthodox teas is known as Ceylon teas.
-Mainly known as black tea, now Ceylon tea comes in different varieties, including green and white.
-There is no single description of the tea, as there are 7 distinct regions, all with their distinctive characteristics and flavor profiles.
-Still, the taste is from citrus to spicy, which is important if drunk traditionally.
-In masala chai, however, the spices will overpower the delicate tea aromas, and choosing which tea will use is a matter of personal preference.
+Currently, one of the major exporters of Orthodox teas is Ceylon tea.
+Mainly known as black tea, Ceylon tea comes in different varieties, including green and white.
+No single tea description exists, as seven distinct regions have distinctive characteristics and flavour profiles.
+Still, the taste ranges from citrus to spicy, essential if drunk traditionally.
+In masala chai, however, the spices will overpower the delicate tea aromas, and choosing which tea to use is a matter of personal preference.

 The type of spices used in the spice blend/masala is the all-important part of making masala chai, as it provides a specific aroma to chai.
 Back in time, they chose which spice to be used based on their potential health benefits.
-There is no rule or particular recipe standard to judge what is good or bad masala chai, as probably every household in India has its recipe.
-In general, it is accepted that there are few spices usually present in the spice blend; fresh ginger, black peppercorns, mace, cardamom, cloves, and star anise are some of them.
+There is no rule or particular recipe standard to judge what is good or lousy masala chai, as probably every household in India has its recipe.
+In general, it is accepted that few spices are usually present in the spice blend; fresh ginger, black peppercorns, mace, cardamom, cloves, and star anise are some.

-Whether to use all or some of them is about personal preference, much like creating a cocktail.
+Using all or some is about personal preference, like creating a cocktail.
 Not having a set recipe allows people to experiment and make masala chai fun.

 Spice Flavor Profile